vmware/container-service-extension-templates/TKG_INSTRUCTIONS.md

 cse template list -c [config file]
 ```
 Provider should make sure that the `remote_template_cookbook_url` points to the
-`TKGm` template repository and not the standard CSE template repository.
+`TKG` template repository and not the standard CSE template repository.

-### Enabling Tenant OrgVDC for TKGm
+### Enabling Tenant OrgVDC for TKG
-Once TKGm has been enabled for CSE server and the TKGm template is created,
+Once TKG has been enabled for CSE server and the TKG template is created,
 provider should start up CSE server.
 With the CSE server running, provider
-needs to use `vcd-cli` to instruct CSE to enable TKGm runtime on specific
+needs to use `vcd-cli` to instruct CSE to enable TKG runtime on specific
 tenant OrgVDC(s).

-TKGm related options won't show up in `vcd-cli`, unless explicitly enabled.
+TKG related options won't show up in `vcd-cli`, unless explicitly enabled.
-To enable TKGm options in `vcd-cli`, set the following environment variable
+To enable TKG options in `vcd-cli`, set the following environment variable
 ```sh
 export CSE_TKG_M_ENABLED=True
 ```

-The following command will enable `TKGm` runtime on a specific OrgVDC,
+The following command will enable `TKG` runtime on a specific OrgVDC,
 ```sh
 vcd cse ovdc enable [OrgVDC name] -o [Org name] --tkg
 ```
-Similarly to revoke TKGm runtime support from a specific OrgVDC, run
+Similarly to revoke TKG runtime support from a specific OrgVDC, run
 ```sh
 vcd cse ovdc disable [OrgVDC name] -o [Org name] --tkg
 ```

 ## Steps for Tenant users
 Tenant users who have the CSE native rights and are able to deploy CSE native
-clusters, will also be able to deploy TKGm clusters on OrgVDCs that are enabled
+clusters, will also be able to deploy TKG clusters on OrgVDCs that are enabled
-for TKGm runtime.
-They will need to enable `TKGm` options in `vcd-cli` via
+for TKG runtime.
+They will need to enable `TKG` options in `vcd-cli` via
 setting the following environment variable.
 ```sh
 export CSE_TKG_M_ENABLED=True
 ```
-To deploy TKGm clusters, they can generate the sample specification yaml
+To deploy TKG clusters, they can generate the sample specification yaml
 for `vcd cse cluster apply` command via
 ```sh
 vcd cse cluster apply --sample --tkg